 - Attend the journal’s editorial board meeting (held at the 2017 STFM Annual Spring Conference) toward the end of their fellowship year at their own expense

 - Visit the journal’s editorial office at Oregon Health & Science University (OHSU) at least once during the fellowship year

-- Applicant must be a full-time faculty member in a department of family medicine or family medicine residency
+- Applicant must be a faculty member in a department of family medicine or family medicine residency

 - Applicant must be an active STFM member

 - Preference will be given to those with writing and reviewing experience.

 After completion of the fellowship, a fellow will: